owlhouseconsultingllc/viz/README.md

 # viz
 **Simple dashboard builder written in PHP that uses MySQL, Bootstrap, and D3/NVD3 for Data visualizations.**

+**Viz Mobile Dashboard Builder** is a dashboard reporting platform designed to sit on top of a data warehouse or access information from multiple data sources.
+Viz is a web-based, mobile-ready, application designed using *PHP*, *MySQL*, *Bootstrap*, *D3*, *NVD3*, *DataTables*, and *PHPAuth*.

+The included templates provide common visualization types including bar, pie, line and scatter.
+Additional object templates such as html, image, mp4, and iframe are also available.
+Tabs can be created and visualizations added easily.
+The tab and visualization layout options are simple but provide powerful flexibility and easy customization.
+Data source database types include MySQL and MS-SQL*.

+*_For MS-SQL connection functionality, **Viz Mobile Dashboard Builder** must be installed within a Microsoft Windows environment with PHP and MySQL support._

 ![Dashboard Image](https://owlhousellc.com/oh_tablet_md.jpeg)

 **Mobile Ready!**